cockroachdb/docs/cockroachcloud/serverless-faqs.md

 - [mntr.tech](https://devpost.com/software/mntr-tech)
 - [curbshop.online](https://devpost.com/software/curbshop-online)

 Paid Serverless clusters include additional resources to maintain higher performance.
-They can be used for all kinds of production applications.
+They are ideal for applications with varying workloads and spikes in traffic.
+We do not recommend using {{ site.data.products.serverless-plan }} in production while it is still in beta.

 ### How do I connect to my cluster?

 To connect to a cluster, download the CA certificate, and then generate a connection string or parameters.
 You can use this information to connect to your cluster through the CockroachDB SQL client or a Postgres-compatible driver or ORM.
 For more details, see [Connect to Your {{ site.data.products.serverless }} Cluster](connect-to-a-serverless-cluster.html).

+### I created a CockroachCloud Free (beta) cluster before {{ site.data.products.serverless }} was available.
+Can I still use my cluster?

+Yes, your free cluster has been automatically migrated to {{ site.data.products.serverless }}.
+Your ability to use your cluster should not be affected, and you will now have the option to [add a spend limit](serverless-cluster-management.html#edit-your-spend-limit) for your cluster with no downtime.

 ## Beta release

-### What does it mean for {{ site.data.products.serverless }} to be in beta?
+### What does it mean for {{ site.data.products.serverless-plan }} to be in beta?

 {{ site.data.products.serverless }} is in beta while we continue to add new features and improve our own testing for existing features.
 We don’t provide a Support Policy or Service Level Agreement (SLA) for beta products.